PEC-CSS/Open-Source/GIT/Common_GIT_Commands.md

 git reset filename
 ```

-- Steps to rebase from source branch to desctination branch
+- Steps to rebase from source branch to destination branch
 ```
 Should be in destination branch git pull --rebase origin <source_branch>